 When you’re keto, your body shifts into ketosis and produces ketone bodies out of fat.
 Your body primarily uses these ketones for energy instead of carbs.
 When there’s limited access to glucose (blood sugar), your body goes into ketosis .

 To get into the metabolic state of ketosis, people typically need to consume fewer than 50 grams of carbs per day and sometimes as few as 20 grams per day.
-This means you have to remove certain food items from your diet that would exceed your carb count, such as sugary soft drinks and processed refined grains.
+This means you have to remove certain food items from your diet that would exceed your carb count, such as sugary soft drinks

 When you’re eating a low-carb diet, levels of the insulin hormone decline, and your body releases fatty acids from your fat stores in large amounts.
 A large portion of these fatty acids is transferred to your liver, where they’re turned to ketones (ketone bodies).
 Ketones can provide your body with energy.
 Ketones can also cross the blood-brain barrier and provide energy for your brain when there isn’t any glucose.